kks32/phd-thesis-template/README.md

 *   Hyperlinks doesn't seem to be working in Post-Script file, however works on DVI and PDF (which is produced from the PS file), possibly viewer limitation than a code bug.

-*   On older versions of dvips (version 5.97 or below), if your page margins are not set properly in your PDF, when compiling through DVI >> PS >> PDF, please use a4paper or a5paper in the document class.
+*   On older versions of dvips (version 5.97 or below), if your page margins do not appear properly in your PDF, when compiling through DVI >> PS >> PDF, please ensure that you have set a4paper or a5paper in the document class.
 If you are still having issues you can run:

 		ps2pdf -sPAPERSIZE=a4 thesis.ps thesis.pdf

-This issue is only when the papersize is not specified in the document class and you are compiling DVI >> PS >> PDF using an older version (5.97 or below) of dvips.
+    This issue occurs only when the papersize is not specified in the document class and you are compiling DVI >> PS >> PDF using an older version (5.97 or below) of dvips.

 *   If you find any let me know, or even better, patch it and contribute to the development of the LaTeX Template.